-Feedback Amount: 0...127-Increasing FEEDBACK AMOUNT causes more and more of each voice's left output signal to be fed back into the audio path prefilter.
+Feedback Level/External Volume Level: 0...127-Left Out is normalled to Audio In.
+(The Voice Architecture diagram on page 8 details Mopho's signal routing.)
+If nothing is plugged in to the Audio In jack, increasing the Feedback Level causes more and more of the left output signal to be fed back into the audio path pre-filter.
 As the level increases, so does the effect of the feedback.